evennia/evennia/docs/sphinx/source/wiki/Internationalization.rst

 server, things like "Connection closed" or "Server restarted".
 Basically, the things users are not supposed to change on their own.
 This means that the default command set is *not* translated.
 The reason for this is that commands are *intended* to be modified by users.
+Adding *i18n* code to commands tend to add complexity to code that will be changed anyway.
+One of the goals of Evennia is to keep the user-changeable code as clean and easy-to-read as possible.

 Changing server language
 ------------------------